Table of Contents:

 This should be the foundation of your training and make up the bulk of your workouts – especially if you’re a beginner cyclist.
 It’s where you build your base and burn fat, and it’s an intensity you should be able to comfortably hold for an extended period of time – all while chatting and enjoying the scenery.
 Your long rides should be at this intensity.
 You’re working harder than active recovery; but not so hard that it’s uncomfortable.

 AEROBIC CAPACITY (TEMPO)

 Intensity: 70-80% of your max HR

 This type of training improves aerobic fitness, power, strength, and blood circulation, and it’s often mixed in with Zone 2 training.
 The best way to describe it is “comfortably hard”.
 You’re working, and you feel it.
 But you can keep pushing through.

 Intensity: 80-90% of your max HR

-Also known as anaerobic threshold, this type of training increases maximum performance capacity, enhances lung capacity and improves high-speed endurance.
+Also known as the anaerobic threshold, this type of training increases maximum performance capacity enhances lung capacity, and improves high-speed endurance.
 That said, this type of training is very challenging – it’s not an effort that can be sustained for long – so it’s best used in interval training with periods of active recovery.